 Former Montgomery County teacher charged for engaging in sex acts with middle school student: police

-UPPER MARLBORO, Md. - A former Montgomery County teacher has been arrested and is facing charges after she allegedly engaged in sexual acts with a middle school student nearly a decade ago.
+UPPER MARLBORO, Md. - Melissa Curtis, a former Montgomery County teacher, has been arrested and is facing charges after she allegedly engaged in sexual acts with a middle school student nearly a decade ago.

 Authorities say they began the investigation in October after a man came forward with allegations of sexual abuse by a former teacher at Montgomery Village Middle School.

-The man told police that in 2015, he engaged in sexual acts with 31-year-old Melissa Marie Curtis who was a teacher at the school while he was a student.
+The man told police that in 2015, he engaged in sexual acts with 31-year-old Curtis who was a teacher at the school while he was a student.

 Melissa Marie Curtis (Montgomery County Police)